-RECOMMENDATION:

-It is recommended that the City Council take the following action:

-- 1. Introduce for first reading, an Ordinance (Attachment No. 1) adding Article XIII to Chapter 30, titled "Shared Dockless Micro-Mobility Device Businesses; e-Scooters and e-Bicycles" in the City of Pomona Municipal Code to prohibit shared dockless micro-mobility devices from being offered, placed or operated on any public property or right-of-way; and - 2.
-Provide direction regarding the Council's desire to implement an e-scooter and/or e-bicycle, or other shared mobility device pilot program in the future.
+RECOMMENDATION: It is recommended that the City Council adopt, at second reading, Ordinance No. 4259 (Attachment No. 1) adding Article XIII to Chapter 30, titled "Shared Dockless Micro-Mobility Device Businesses; e-Scooters and e-Bicycles" in the City of Pomona Municipal Code to prohibit shared dockless micro-mobility devices from being offered, placed or operated on any public property or right-of-way.